joropeza/react-compared-with-vanilla-js/README.md

 # react-compared-with-vanilla-js
-Samples for internal workshop with HDQC team
+Samples for inter-office presentation with HDQC team

 ## Getting Started